J. J. Rendón

-Juan José Rendón Delgado (born 27 January 1964), known professionally as J. J. Rendón, is a Venezuelan political consultant, psychologist, and political activist.
+Juan José Rendón Delgado (born 27 January 1964), known professionally as J. J. Rendón, is a Venezuelan political consultant, psychologist, and political activist, known for being the one who has directed and won the most electoral campaigns.
+He specializes in crisis resolution and is a human rights activist.
+He is a political asylee in the United States.

 Rendón has been credited for the successful presidential campaigns of Juan Manuel Santos (first elected in 2010 and reelected in 2014), Porfirio Lobo Sosa (2010), and Enrique Peña Nieto (2012).
 In 2012, he was named one of the most prominent Latin American consultants by the U.S.-based publication Campaigns & Elections.
 Rendon was inducted into the Hall of Fame of Political Consulting by Reed Latino.
 In 2016, ABC Internacional, a newspaper of record based in Madrid, named him one of "The 10 Most Important Political Consultants in the World" along with James Carville, Karl Rove, and Mary Matalin.

 Rendón was appointed in 2019 by contested Venezuelan acting president Juan Guaidó to lead the Strategy Committee to search new options to overthrow Nicolás Maduro, until his resignation on 11 May 2020.

 Rendón is the founder of the consulting firm J.J Rendón y Asociados Creatividad y Estrategia, Inc., and Get Real Films, the latter of which produced the documentary Here comes the Wolf.
 He is also a partner of V-me, the first Spanish broadcast television network in association with public television stations.

 Early life and education

-Rendón was born in 1964 in Caracas, Venezuela in a Military hospital in the parish of San Juan.
-His parents were local organisers for the Acción Democrática (Democratic Action) political party.
+J. J. Rendón was born in 1964 in Caracas, Venezuela, in the Military hospital of San Juan parish.
+His father, Juan José Rendón González is a retired military officer.
+His mother, Zoraida Delgado, was one of the first militants of her parish registered in the Acción Democrática party, which promoted and helped end the dictatorship of Marcos Pérez Jiménez in 1958.
+She was also executive secretary of the founder of OPEC, the Venezuelan Juan Pablo Pérez Alfonso.
+He has a sister, Jehanny Rendón Delgado.

 Before starting his career in an advertising agency in his early 20s, Rendón studied psychology at Andrés Bello Catholic University and Central University of Venezuela.
 He obtained a postgraduate degree in Ontopsychology from the Associazione Internazionale, an Italian institution founded by Antonio Meneghetti.
 He also obtained degrees in Psychology of Mass Communication, Strategic Planning, and Publicity and Marketing Management.